When? 23 & 24 January 2018

 Fee (non-members): € 150

-This Winter School will feature different types of sessions: 1) parallel sessions for presenting your work to peers 2) lectures by RMeS staff members and 3) a workshop on Academic Career outside Academia.
+This Winter School will feature different types of sessions: 1) parallel sessions for presenting your work to peers 2) lectures by RMeS staff members and 3) a workshop on Career Perspectives outside Academia.

 - PhD’s are kindly asked to submit an abstract of their paper presentation.
 This may regard a chapter of your dissertation, a draft for an article, or a write-up of research results, which you would like to discuss with your peers.
 We will group your abstracts into panels, selecting panels on the basis of your theme/subject, approach and your level of advancement in the PhD track.
 If you want to be in a session with one or two of your peers (people whose judgment you value, or people you haven’t worked with yet) please feel free to indicate this on your abstract.
 We will then try to organize panels on the basis of your proposals.
 You will be assigned to peer-review one paper and to chair or respond to one paper in another session.
 A month before the Winter School starts, you will be asked to send in your full chapter or article, which will be peer-reviewed and responded to during the Winter School.